For more than 100 years, we have been dedicated to the study and preservation of the history of our town of Northborough, Massachusetts.

-Northborough Through Time Northborough Through Time, a new "then and now" book by the Northborough Historical Society and curator Ellen Racine has been released just in time to celebrate the town's 250 anniversary in 2016.
+Northborough Through Time, a new "then and now" book by the Northborough Historical Society and curator Ellen Racine was released just in time to celebrate the town's 250th anniversary in 2016.

 This 95-page book contains some 182 photographs that cover many of the changes in town over the last 150 years.
 Vintage shots were selected from the Society's archive and private collections and comparable new photos were taken.